AwesomeQubic/ultimatum/README.md

 ### Recommendations

-Ideally you want to use Tcp, UDP is supported but it can be more quirky.
+Ideally you want to use TCP, UDP is supported but it can be more quirky.
 Please also keep in mind that this tool is less fancy than what you might have gotten used to, the reason for it is that any of fancies just causes it to slow down.